 Because some courses can be counted toward both degrees, you can complete the two degrees in less time than it would take to earn them individually.
 Applicants to a dual-degree program must be admitted separately both to Fisher and to the other school of choice.
 Applicants must indicate their interest in a particular dual-degree program when applying to Fisher.
+We encourage you to watch the dual degree webinar to learn more about the program structure and much more.
+After watching the webinar you will be emailed the curriculum sheets for dual degree MBA students.

 The dual Masters of Business Administration and Master of Public Administration Program between Fisher College of Business and the John Glenn College of Public Affairs prepares you for a career in management and finance within non-profit and public sector organizations.